Thanh155202/M-ng-4G-v-s-ng-RF/README.md

-Mạng 4G và sóng RF
+Mang 4G and song RF